A rational approximation method for the nonlinear eigenvalue problem: Numerical Experiments

 \subsection{Example 2}

 In this experiment, we consider the same nonlinear eigenvalue problem as in Example 1 with a different search contour.
 The location of the eigenvalues in Example 1 suggests that it should be more effective to consider a rectangular contour instead of a disk.
 An advantage of rectangular regions is that they are easier to subdivide into smaller rectangular regions than disks.
-For example, we can split a rectangle in the complex plane into different sub-rectangles and then apply Algorithm \ref{alg:alg1} or Algorithm \ref{alg:subsit} in each sub-rectangle.
+For example, we can split a rectangle in the complex plane into different sub-rectangles and then apply Algorithm \ref{alg:subsit} in each sub-rectangle.
 A side benefit of this approach is the added parallelism since each sub-rectangle can be processed independently.
 Finally, this divide-and-conquer approach also allows to take advantage of the trade-off between using smaller regions which require fewer poles versus larger regions which will yield more eigenvalues at once at the cost of using more poles.
 If $c_1, c_2, c_3, c_4$ are the four corners of the rectangle, listed counter clock-wise with $c_1$ being the top-left corner, the integration starts at $c_1$, and is performed counterclockwise using Gauss-Legendre quadrature on each side.
 To solve the nonlinear eigenvalue problem \nref{eq:Kresex}, we consider the rectangle defined by the two opposite corners at $c_2=-3-6\imath$ and $c_4=1+6\imath$, and we solve the eigenvalue problem \nref{eq:sc} directly, using $m=40$ quadrature points.
 The left part of Figure \ref{fig:KresRectangle} shows that all eigenvalues are well approximated inside the rectangle.
 To illustrate the behavior of the rational approximation method for the nonlinear eigenvalue problem near the nodes, we consider a smaller rectangle defined by $c_2=-2.5-6\imath$ and $c_4=-0.2+6\imath$.
-As we can clearly see on the right-hand side of Figure \ref{fig:KresRectangle}, eigenvalues near the quadrature nodes are not well approximated.
+As we can clearly see on the right side of Figure \ref{fig:KresRectangle}, eigenvalues near the quadrature nodes are not well approximated.
 This is a consequence of the poor rational approximation of the function $f(z)=e^{-z}$ near the quadrature nodes.
 Good eigenvalue approximations can be computed by increasing the number of quadrature nodes on each side.
 This is illustrated in Figure \ref{fig:KresRectangleIncreasem} in which $m=50$ quadrature nodes are considered.